JackLemere/JackLemere/README.md

 ### About Me

 Data analyst based in Ottawa, ON currently working as a Data Annotator for Theia.
-I enjoy turning data into valuable insights and applying my techinical skills wherever possible.
+I enjoy turning rich data into valuable insights for others and applying my technical skills in Python, SQL, Excel, and Tableau wherever possible.